 Our business and affairs are managed under the direction of our Board.
-Pursuant to our amended and restated bylaws, the Board may modify the number of members of the board of directors provided that the number of directors will not be fewer than five or greater than nine and that no decrease in the number of directors shall shorten the term of any incumbent director.
+Pursuant to our Amended and Restated By-laws, the Board may modify the number of members of the board of directors provided that the number of directors will not be fewer than five or greater than nine and that no decrease in the number of directors shall shorten the term of any incumbent director.
 The Board currently consists of seven members, of whom five are not "interested persons" of FSC, as defined in Section 2(a)(19) of the 1940 Act.
 Section 303A.01 of the NYSE Listed Company Manual requires that the Company maintain a majority of independent directors on the Board.
 Section 303A.00 provides that a director of a business development company ("BDC") shall be considered to be independent if he or she is not an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.

 Under our charter, our directors are divided into three classes.
 Each class of directors will hold office for a three-year term, and until his or her successor is duly elected and qualified.
-At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the

-Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.
+At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.

 Messrs.
-Dutkiewicz, Meyer and Ray have been nominated for re-election for three-year terms expiring in 2013.
+Dunn and Haney have been nominated for re-election for three-year terms expiring in 2014.
 No person being nominated as a director is being proposed for election pursuant to any agreement or understanding between any such person and the Company.
+At our 2010 Annual Meeting, Messrs.
+Dutkiewicz, Meyer and Ray were reelected to our Board of Directors and no director received a withhold/against vote of 10% or greater.